aodr3w/llt-rs/src/affinity/README.md

 Thread Pinning tells the OS Scheduler: "Do not move this thread.
 Keep it on Core X forever."

+## Platform Support

+While this module compiles on all major platforms (Linux, macOS, Windows) to facilitate cross-platform development, Thread Pinning is effectively a Linux-only feature.

+**Linux**: ✅ Full Support (Confirmed).
+Pinning works as expected via sched_setaffinity.

+**macOS**: ❌ No Support.
+Apple's XNU kernel does not allow user-space thread binding. pin_to_core will always return false.

+**Windows**: ⚠️ Experimental/Unverified.
+The underlying calls exist, but this crate has currently only verified behavior on Linux.

+**Recommendation**: Develop on your preferred OS, but rely on pin_to_core returning bool to handle environments where pinning is unavailable gracefully

 ## Usage

 This example demonstrates a standard "Pipelined" architecture where the Gateway (Network I/O) and